payu-india/CMS-Chatbot/reference/GENERAL/refund-apis/v2-refund-transaction-api.md

 ---
-title: 'v2 Refund Initiation API '
+title: 'Refund Initiation API '
 deprecated: false
 hidden: true
 metadata:
   robots: index
 ---
 The **Refund Initiation** API allows merchants to initiate refunds for transactions.
-Its functionally similar to the **Cancel Refund Transaction** API, but is maintained only for backward compatibility with existing integrations.
+Its functionally similar to the v1 **Cancel Refund Transaction** API, but is maintained only for backward compatibility with existing integrations.
 The v2 API offers enhanced functionality and improved response formats compared to the v1 API.

 **Endpoint**